bhk/rio/concepts.md

 value.

-However, dynamic languages are not incompatible with the notion of typed structures and vectors, which afford precise and efficient memory layout.
+However, dynamic languages are not incompatible with the notion of typed structures and vectors, which facilitate efficient memory layouts.
 The best example of this is LuaJIT and its C FFI, which can actually be used to great effect without ever calling into C.  Another example is JavaScript's typed arrays.

 Typed structures do not manifest as static declarations and typing constraints on variables.
 Instead, they are created at run-time, either by